The Latest Information on Coronavirus for Realtors in Florida

 - Federal loan eligibility: The U.S. Chamber of Commerce has also put together this useful Small Business Guide and Checklist that can help Realtors determine if they are eligible for the loans and what to do to prepare.

-- License renewal: The March 31, 2020, renewal deadline for real estate licensees has been extended to April 30, 2020.
+- License renewal: The March 31, 2020, and Sept.
+30, 2020, renewal deadlines have been extended to Dec.
+31, 2020.
 No late fee will be assessed on an eligible license renewal during this period.
+More information here.

 - FREC approves live streaming of CE courses: By emergency rule, FREC approved video conferencing of in-person courses so Realtors may fulfill biennial license requirements, including post- and pre-licensure ones.